When is this notice used?

 The export notice must be lodged by the licence holder with Resources Safety at least 7 days prior to the date of expected departure of the goods.

-Lodge separate notices if explosives and security risk substances are included in the same shipment.
+Lodge separate notices if explosives and security sensitive ammonium nitrate are included in the same shipment.

 Who is responsible?

-Only the holder of a current explosives or security sensitive ammonium nitrate import/export licence can export the explosives or security risk substances.
+Only the holder of a current explosives or security sensitive ammonium nitrate import/export licence can export the explosives or security sensitive ammonium nitrate.